apinzone/OS_HRV/README.md

 1. Fork the repository and create a feature branch
 2. Follow existing code style and documentation patterns
 3. Add comprehensive docstrings to new functions
-4. Test with both ACQ and EDF file formats
+4. Test with ACQ, EDF, and CSV file formats
 5. Validate results against NeuroKit2 when implementing new features
 6. Update validation tests for significant algorithm changes